colbyj/bride-of-frankensystem/docs/reference/configuration.rst

    * - ``SQLALCHEMY_DATABASE_URI``
      - string
      - Database connection string.
 Use ``sqlite:///filename.db`` for SQLite or ``postgresql://user:pass@host/db`` for PostgreSQL.
+   * - ``SQLALCHEMY_BINDS``
+     - table
+     - Optional.
+Additional databases the project can route questionnaires / custom tables into.
+Each entry maps a bind name to a connection string.
+A questionnaire or table opts into a bind by adding a ``"database": "<bind-name>"`` field to its JSON.
+See :doc:`/framework/database_layer` for the trade-offs (no cross-bind FK, separate backup discipline).
    * - ``TITLE``
      - string
      - Study title shown in browser tab and page headers.